bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 It performs the transformation of the streams incoming from TCP to T-streams.
 T-streams are persistent streams designed for exactly-once processing (so it includes transactional producer, consumer and subscriber).
 Find more information about T-streams at `the site: <http://t-streams.com>`_

-An Input module executor provides the following methods with default implementations but they can be overridden.
+An Input module executor provides the following methods with default implementation but they can be overridden.

 1) ``tokenize``:
       It is invoked every time when a new portion of data is received.
 It processes a flow of bytes to determine the beginning and the end of the Interval (significant set of bytes in incoming flow of bytes).
 By default it returns None value (meaning that it is impossible to determine an Interval).
 If Interval detected, method should return it (the first and the last indexes of Interval elements in the flow of bytes).
 The resulting interval can either contain message or not.